Portfolio

 Native Plants for Wildlife Habitat Backyard

-The challenge for this backyard was to design with an intentional focus on native plants, to provide host plants and habitat for insects, birds, and other wildlife.
+The challenge for this backyard was to design with an intentional focus almost entirely on native plants, to provide host plants and habitat for insects, birds, and other wildlife.
 Water conservation and water flow was also a focus, with rain barrels installed to collect water from a roof gutter.
 When the rain barrels are full, water overflows to a sunken rain garden filled with sedges and checkermallow.
-This space will change substantially over the next ten years as multiple shade trees planted at only two feet high will establish and shade some of the afternoon sun currently shining on the space.
-As the shade trees develop, the more prairie-like native grasses and sun-loving perennials will be moved to make way for more shade tolerant woodland-edge native plantings.
+A sit spot framed and covered by a sedum planted green roof also drains by a rain chain into the rain garden.
+A shade garden punctuated by two mature doug fir trees creates a wilder place for nature to rest in another corner.
 The end result is beautiful and functional, while also thriving with wild bees, butterflies, and birds.
+This garden is Gold Certified with the Backyard Habitat Certification Program.

 native plant woodland bird bath with nurse logs